-“Unfortunately, scammers will try anything to mislead and harm innocent people, including scaring them into thinking that something is wrong with their Social Security account and they might be arrested,” said Acting Inspector General of Social Security, Gale Stallworth Stone.
+“Unfortunately, scammers will try anything to mislead and harm innocent people, including scaring them into thinking that something is wrong with their Social Security account and they might be arrested,” said Acting Inspector General of Social Security, Gale Stallworth Ennis.
 “I encourage everyone to remain watchful of these schemes and to alert family members and friends of their prevalence.
 We will continue to track these scams and warn citizens so that they can stay several steps ahead of these thieves.”

 Officials at the Social Security Administration and the Office of the Inspector General created a new online form to gather data that will be analyzed for trends.
 The OIG will use the data to develop investigative leads to thwart scammers and reduce fraud.

 “We are taking action to raise awareness and prevent scammers from harming Americans,” Saul said.
 “I am deeply troubled that our country has not been able to stop these crooks from deceiving some of the most vulnerable members of our society.”